Lincoln, CA Wrongful Death Lawyer

 As mentioned, a wrongful death lawsuit is rooted in the civil justice system which is predicated on seeking monetary damages.
 The purpose of wrongful death damages is to help financially stabilize a family after a sudden loss and to force the wrongdoer to provide just compensation for causing someone's untimely death.
 The following types of damages are recoverable in a wrongful death lawsuit:

-- Loss of the financial support provided by the victim to the family, including future earnings of the victim, had they not been killed in the accident; and/or
+- Loss of the financial support provided by the victim to the family, including future earnings of the victim, had they not been killed in the accident

 - Loss of companionship and guidance (i.e. the family’s pain and suffering)

-My name is Ed Smith and I am a Lincoln wrongful death attorney.
-If someone you love has passed away due to the negligent or careless actions of another, please call me for compassionate, free and friendly advice on the legal process.
-I can be reached at 916.921.6400 to talk about how I can help.
+I'm Ed Smith, a wrongful death attorney in Lincoln, CA. If someone you love has passed away due to the negligent or careless actions of another, please call me for compassionate, free and friendly advice on the legal process.
+I can be reached at 916.921.6400 or 800.
+404.5400 to talk about how I can help.
 You can also reach me online.